Nonlinear PDEs with modulated dispersion IV: normal form approach and unconditional uniqueness: Introduction

 \end{remark}

 \begin{remark} \rm The normal form reduction presented in this subsection corresponds to the so-called Poincar\'e normal form reduction, where there is no resonance.
 When there are resonances, it is called the Poincar\'e-Dulac normal form reduction; see \cite[Section 1]{GKO}.
 See also Appendix \ref{SEC:A}, where we implement a Poincar\'e-Dulac normal form reduction for the modulated cubic NLS.
-In the unmodulated setting, the Poincar\'e-Dulac normal form reductions have been used in various contexts: unconditional uniqueness \cite{BIT, KO, GKO, OW, Ki2, Ki3, MP2, OSW}, nonlinear smoothing and the nonlinear Talbot effect \cite{ETz, ETz3, ETz2}, existence of global attractors~\cite{ETz3}, reducibility~\cite{CGKO}, improved energy estimates in both the deterministic and probabilistic contexts \cite{TT, GO, OW2, OST, OS}.
+In the unmodulated setting, the Poincar\'e-Dulac normal form reductions have been used in various contexts: unconditional uniqueness \cite{BIT, KO, GKO, OW, Ki2, Ki3, MP2, OSW}, nonlinear smoothing and the nonlinear Talbot effect \cite{ETz, ETz3, ETz2}, existence of global attractors~\cite{ETz3}, reducibility~\cite{CGKO}, improved energy estimates in both the deterministic and probabilistic contexts \cite{TT, GO, OW2, OST, OS, STz}.
+We also mention a very recent work \cite{CLOZ}, where an infinite iteration of normal form reductions is combined with a complete integrability approach to establish shallow-water convergence of the (scaled) ILW to KdV in $L^2(\M)$, $\M = \T$ or $\R$.
 We point out that the higher order $I$-method (with correction terms) \cite{CKSTT03, CKSTT4} also corresponds to the Poincar\'e-Dulac normal form reduction, but applied to the equation satisfied by a modified energy.
 It may be of interest to investigate analogues of these results in the modulated setting.

 \end{remark}

 \begin{remark}\rm

 Instead of \eqref{NS1}, we may use the following identity: